enrightc/The-Gourmet-Cake-Club/README.md

   **Call To Action**
   - At the bottom of the page visitirs will find a call-to-action.
-Clicking the sign-up button triggers the same modal as seen in the navigation bar.
+Clicking the "sign-up" button triggers the same modal as seen in the navigation bar.

 Call-to-Action:
 ![Call to action screenshot](docs/readme_images/cta-screenshot.png)

-### **Cake of the Month:**
+### **Cake of the Month Page:**
-  - This page will be regularly updated with a new "Cake of the Month," whilst maintaining a consistent layout for simplicity and familiarity for returning users.
+  - This page will be regularly updated with a new "Cake of the Month", whilst maintaining a consistent layout for simplicity and familiarity for returning users.
   - Below the hero section, a info box provides visitors with a quick overview detailing preparation time, servings, and the skill level required for the featured cake.
 Note a convenient "Jump to Recipe" button allows users to skip the cake description and head straight to the recipe and ingredients.
   - Beneath the overview box visitors will discover a cake description, image of the finished cake, a comprehensive list of ingredients, the step-by-step recipe, and any additional notes.
-  - On large devices the ingredients and recipe are provided bide-by-side to allow the visitor to easily reference the content of both without the need for scrolling.
+  - On large devices the ingredients and recipe are provided side-by-side to allow the visitor to easily reference the content of both without the need for scrolling.

 Info box and cake description on the "Cake of the month" page (Note the "Jump to Recipe" button that allows visitors to skip past the cake description and get straight to the recipe):
 ![Call to action screenshot](docs/readme_images/info-box-image.png)